kis-moho/Using-Python-to-Access-Web-Data/README.md

 # Using Python to Access Web Data
-The repo contains code for excersices completed by me during University of Michigan ["Using Python to Access Web Data"](https://www.coursera.org/learn/python-network-data?specialization=python) class.
+The repo contains code for excercises completed by me during University of Michigan ["Using Python to Access Web Data"](https://www.coursera.org/learn/python-network-data?specialization=python) class.

 Course description on Coursera: